 Sunday August 5th: 3:40PM- 400m Semifinals

 Thursday August 9th: 6:35AM- 4x400m Relay Round 1

 I only highlighted a mere sample of the impressive talent Gator Nation is bringing to London.
 In addition to the Gator athletes competing, two Florida Coaches will showcase their ability in London.
 Coach Gregg Troy is the Head Coach of the USA Men’s Swimming Team, and Mike Holloway is the USA Men’s Track and Field Assistant Coach.
 The Bourbon Meyer Family wishes all the Gators the best of luck in London!
 See the full Gator roster here.

 Morgan Moriarty is a Sophomore Telecommunications Major at the University of Florida.
-She works with the Gator Baseball, Men, and Women’s Golf Teams at the Office of Student Life on Campus.
 Follow her on Twitter here @moriarty343